 It’s all about the rate.
 The top priority for most people shopping around for a high-yield savings account, is, quite simply, getting the highest yield possible on your cash.
 Sallie Mae SmartyPig got that memo.

-SmartyPig's standard 0.70% interest rate (even with its limitations, which we’ll get to in a moment) helped it secure the top spot in our review of the best high-yield savings accounts of 2021.
-Various savings tools and an incredible user experience reinforced SmartyPig’s No. 1 standing among the 19 savings accounts we put through the paces during our research.
+SmartyPig's standard 0.70% interest rate (even with its limitations, which we’ll get to in a moment) helped it secure one of the top spots in our review of the best high-yield savings accounts of 2021.
+Various saver-friendly tools and an incredible user experience bumped it up to the No. 1 standing among the 19 savings accounts we put through the paces during our research.

 Note that Sallie Mae has two savings account offerings: one that's explicitly referred to as a "high-yield savings account,” and the “SmartyPig account.”
 Both are online-only, savings-only (as in they have no checking account features).
-The main difference is that the so-called high-yield account pays a subpar 0.35% APY versus SmartyPig’s 0.70% on balances up to $10,000 and 0.45% after that.
+The main difference is that the so-called high-yield account pays Just 0.55% APY versus SmartyPig’s 0.70% on balances up to $10,000 and 0.55% after that.

 That makes SmartyPig the obvious choice for savers.

 After spending seven months testing 19 high-yield accounts for Investor.com's inaugural review of the best savings accounts, here are our top findings on Sallie Mae SmartyPig:

 - Sallie Mae SmartyPig finished first in our search for the best high-yield savings accounts of 2021 thanks to its high (relatively speaking, these days) interest offering of 0.70% and saver-friendly tools.

 - The biggest drawback is its tiered interest rate structure, but only if you’re socking away more than $10,000.
 The 0.70% interest rate applies to account balances up to $10,000.
 Amounts higher than that earn 0.55%, which is still on par with the highest rate offered by many of the bank’s peers.